kedarchandrayan/ai-peer-programmer/README.md

 # AI Peer Programmer

-Hello fellow devs.
-In here, I share my experiences with GitHub Copilot and ChatGPT as peer programmers.
+Hey devs!
+I'm here to share my experience working with GitHub Copilot and ChatGPT as peer programmers.

+## GitHub Copilot
-I used Visual Studio Code with "GitHub Copilot" extension installed.
+Prerequisites: In Visual Studio Code, install the "GitHub Copilot" extension and login with GitHub.

-## Test cases
+### Test cases
 Refer `TestCases.md` for details.

-## Code refactor
+### Code refactor
 Refer `CodeRefactor.md` for details.

-## Pattern completion
+### Pattern completion
 Refer `PatternCompletion.md` for details.

-## Pinch of salt
+### Pinch of salt
 Take suggestions from Copilot as first draft, which needs review, specially on following lines:
 - Order of complexity
 - Security vulnerability